danielparks/rederr/README.md

-# rederr — Run a program, timestamp each line of output, and make stderr red
+# rederr — Run a program and make stderr red

 ```
 $ rederr my-long-running-program